I. Jesus the Son of God and the Son of Man (3:21-38)

 * Luke 4:1 "Jesus, full of the Holy Spirit..."

-* The Holy Spirit had descended on Jesus when he was baptised.
+* The Holy Spirit had descended on Jesus when he was baptized.
 The Holy Spirit had always been with him.
 Now Luke points out very clearly that the Holy Spirit and Jesus was working in tandem.

 * "full of the Holy Spirit" -Luke is the only Biblical writer to use this term.
 (Luke 4:1, 10:21; Acts 6:5, 7:55, 11:24) Jesus, Stephen, and Barnabas are the only people to be recorded as being "full of the Holy Spirit".
 Luke also uses the term "full of the Spirit" meaning the same thing when he refereed to the seven chosen servers in Acts 6:3.
 Several Old and New Testament passages use the term "filled with the (Holy) Spirit" and can be understood as meaning the same as Luke's two terms already stated.
 (Exodus 31:3, 35:31; Deuteronomy 34:9, Micah 3:8; Luke 1:15, 41, 67; Acts 2:4, 4:8, 31, 9:17, 13:9, 52; Ephesians 5:18)